Austol

 Austol (Austel; Austolus) was a 6th-century Cornish holy man who lived much of his life in Brittany.

-He was a friend of Méen, who founded the Saint-Méen Abbey in Brittany.
-Méen is said to have been his godfather.
+He was a friend of Mewan, who founded the Saint-Méen Abbey in Brittany.
+Mewan is said to have been his godfather.
 The parish and town of St Austell in Cornwall is named in his honour.
 He is regarded as a saint and is honoured with a Breton feast day on 28 June and a Cornish feast day on the Thursday of Whitsun.
-According to tradition, Austol died within a week after the death of Méen.
+According to the "Life" of St Mewan, Austol died within a week after the death of Méen.
 Before the Reformation, the parishes of St Austell and St Mewan celebrated together because of the friendship between the two saints.

-In popular culture

-This article was the topic of conversation in the second episode of series three of the web series "Two Of These People Are Lying" hosted by The Technical Difficulties.